shamimbdpro/wp-maximum-upload-file-size/readme.txt

 Plugin automatically detects upload limits set by WordPress and by the server / hosting provider, and displays them.

 Access plugin's settings from the main WP admin menu.

+You can easily increase maximum upload file size.
+And also you can increase WordPress maximum execution time. some time extended maximum execution time when upload any attachment.
+From now with this plugin you can simply avoid this problem.

 == Installation ==